 Designed for all-weather, all-terrain use, Selle Royal’s Selva also features the company’s FleX Foam padding, but utilizes slightly heavier manganese rails.
 Compared to the Saba, the Selva has a flatter (fore-aft) profile, which, combined with the aforementioned center channel, allows for more flexible positioning.
 Whereas the Saba has a more rounded profile when viewed from the front, the Selva’s profile is more angular, with a flatter peak that runs the length of the saddle.
 Suggested retail price for the Selva is €49.90 (including VAT), and our test saddle weighed 273g (255g claimed weight).

 Riders who spend more time seated in one position would be well served by the Saba.
 If you’re the type of rider who spends equal time in, and out of the saddle (or tend to move around on the saddle), you may want to consider the Selva.
 Both models feature Selle Royal’s Integrated Clip System, making them compatible with the company’s saddle accessories.
 Construction on both samples was excellent, with no excess adhesive, or sloppy edges.

-Disclosure: WD-40 Bike provided review samples for this article, but offered no other form of compensation for this review.
+Disclosure: Selle Royal provided product samples for this article, but offered no other form of compensation for this review.